GitExcited/Brain-to-Text-Neural-Speech-Decoding/proposal.md

 investigated and specify why the problem is interesting and important?
 What are the associated challenges of the problem application?
 What are your expectations/goals throughout developing the application of interest?

 ### What reading material (e.g. papers, scientific reports, etc) will you examine to provide
 context and background?

-### Possible Methodology: highlight the possible method or algorithm you are proposing.
+### Possible Methodology:
+highlight the possible method or algorithm you are proposing.
 Are there any existing implementations to be used and how will you use them?
 How are you planning to improve or modify such implementations?
 You may not have the exact answer here but try to give an answer that you will follow as much as possible.

+### Metric Evaluation:
-### Metric Evaluation.
-Discuss how you will evaluate your results both in terms of
-qualitative and quantitative analysis.
+Discuss how you will evaluate your results both in terms of qualitative and quantitative analysis.
 Qualitatively, what kind of results do you expect (e.g. plots or figures)?
 Quantitatively, what kind of analysis will you use to evaluate and/or compare your results with (e.g. what performance metrics or statistical tests)?
 All these metric evaluations will be used to assess and evaluate the pipeline and your expectations regarding the kind of results/performance to be achieved.

-### Gantt Chart: use an additional page (supplemental material) to illustrate a Gantt
+### Gantt Chart:
-chart of the project development to list (a) schedules and (b) items of milestones and deliverables.
+use an additional page (supplemental material) to illustrate a Gantt chart of the project development to list (a) schedules and (b) items of milestones and deliverables.
 Note that you cannot use this page to extend your proposal description.

+### Bibliography:
-### Bibliography: use an additional page to extend your reference list cited in your
+use an additional page to extend your reference list cited in your proposal.
-proposal.
 The citations may include, but not limited to, published papers and domain links.
 (include a link to your dataset).
 Please note that failure to properly cite your references constitutes to a plagiarism.
 You will be given the opportunity to submit your proposal for revision by the professor/LeadTA, before the final graded submission.
 Only the admin (one person) of your team needs to upload the proposal in PDF file in Moodle.

+### Formatting:
 For the report format, please consult “Reports Formatting” Section in this guideline.
 Our team (TAs and lecturer) will review your proposal and, if it is acceptable, you may proceed with developing the next phase of your project.
 Otherwise, we will instruct you to either revise